visserle/AnkiOps/README.md

 ### How is this different from other Markdown or Obsidian tools?

 Most available tools are one-way importers: you write in Markdown or Obsidian and push to Anki, but edits in Anki don't sync back.
 AnkiOps is bi-directional: you can edit in either Anki or Markdown and sync in both directions.
-Additionally, AnkiOps uses a one-file-per-deck structure, making your collection easier to navigate and manage than approaches that use one file per card.
+Additionally, AnkiOps uses a one-file-per-deck structure, making your collection easier to navigate than approaches that use one file per card.
 This essentially lets you manage your entire Anki collection from your favorite text editor.

 ### Is it safe to use?